DevMountain/GitHub-Standard/README.md

 This is where the basic instructions will go.
 Use a bullet list format.
 If multiple objectives are need to complete a task in the step, use a nested bullet format.
 Start a bullet item with an action/verb.
 If the bullet is a sentence, end it with a period.

 If you are building an afternoon project, include a `Detailed Instructions` section for every step.
 If you are building a mini project, you do not have to include a `Detailed Instructions` section because an instructor will be able to explain on a more detailed level.
-Always start your bullet list by explaining what file the student should open.
+Always start your bullet list by explaining what file the student should open if applicable to the project.

 * Open `path/to/file`.
 * Do X.